Have you ever wondered what a

 4. Josei (女性): For adult women, exploring realistic romance, adult life, and careers.

 Think of these less as strict rules and more as sections in a bookstore.
-Just as you might wander from the sci-fi aisle to the history section, manga readers often enjoy series from multiple demographics.
-Now, let’s explore what defines each of these major categories.
+Just as you might wander from the sci-fi aisle to the history section,

-What Is Shōnen (少年) Manga?
+What Is Shōnen (少年) Manga ?

 Based on practical implementation with new readers, shōnen is often the best entry point due to its familiar storytelling beats.
 Key characteristics include: